lathamithu/DSCWOW_/README.md

         Retrieval of data sensed by RaspberryPi from SQL database, application of Support Vector Machine algorithm, prediction of safe days and storing it back into the database.

+4) **raspberry-pi-online-simulator-code**

+        This code is used to get live data from Raspberry online simulator and send  to azure iot hub for the demonstration of our project.